Pesto Pasta Recipe

 As with all things, however, the key lies in moderation.
 Too much olive oil is unhealthy, so don’t overload each meal with the stuff.
 A serving of pesto is just enough!

-I think that chicken, especially when grilled or baked, is the best protein to serve with pesto sauce.
+I think that chicken, especially when grilled or baked, is the best protein to serve with pesto pasta.

 But steak, pork, seafood — any of it goes well with the olive oil, herbs, and seasonings that are in the mix.

-But my favorite ways to serve pesto sauce are to coat the protein with the pesto and bake it.
-Or, use the mixture as a marinade before grilling the meat.
+My favorite ways to use pesto sauce are to coat the protein with the pesto and bake it, or use the mixture as a marinade before grilling the meat.
+Then, serve over tender noodles!

 Enjoy!